-This annual report provides an overview of contributions made by Beth Israel Deaconess' patient and family advisors from October 1, 2017 through September 30, 2018, BIDMC's fiscal year.
-It includes information about five advisory councils, which include the Hospital-Wide (HW) PFAC, the Health Care Associates Advisory Council (HCA PFAC), the Adult Intensive Care Unit (ICU) PFAC, Universal Access Advisory Council (UAAC), and the Neonatal Intensive Care Unit Family Advisory Council (NFAC).
+This annual report provides an overview of contributions made by Beth Israel Deaconess' patient and family advisors from October 1, 2018 through September 30, 2019, BIDMC's fiscal year.
+It includes information about four advisory councils, which include the Hospital-Wide (HW) PFAC, the Health Care Associates Advisory Council (HCA PFAC), Universal Access Advisory Council (UAAC), and the Neonatal Intensive Care Unit Family Advisory Council (NFAC).
 It also briefly highlights several other ways in which advisors have partnered with staff and providers on improvement efforts, including on committees, in research, on focus groups, in presentations, as educators, and in many other ways.